AI21Labs/jurassic-chess/README.md

 - `good_move_threshold` The maximum centipawn difference between the human's move and the best move to trigger a good-move comment.
 - `max_time_between_speech` Maximum seconds without any comment from the AI.

-3. Speech tones
+3. Speech tones.

    You can edit or add your own prompts to get a speaking opponent of your taste.

 4. Chess engine.